 What to see in Williamsburg

-Last but not least, you can get to know closely the Jewish Quarter where one of the largest Orthodox Jewish communities in the United States lives.
-Walking through its streets you can get an idea of how they live or what their customs are, in addition to trying typical delicious Jewish products.
+Last but not least, you can get to know the Jewish quarter where one of the largest Orthodox Jewish communities in the United States lives.
+Walking through its streets you can get an idea of how they live or what their customs are, in addition to buying or consuming delicious typical Jewish products.